 Documentation you provide

 In the U.S., securing a mortgage requires more documentation than in Canada.
 Our convenient Mortgage Documentation Checklist shows you what you may need.
-The specific documents required will be communicated by your Cross-Border Mortgage Specialist.
+The specific documents required will be communicated by your Cross-Border Mortgage Team.

 Typically, a down payment of at least 20% of the value of the home is required in the U.S., but the amount depends on whether you’ll use the property as your primary residence, second home, or investment property.
 You’ll be asked to provide information and documentation about the source of your down payment.
 To avoid delays, it’s critical that once you’ve deposited your down payment funds into your banking account and they’ve been verified, they remain in the account and not be moved.